larsjaas/mystakes/README.md

 # structure

-backend/ - server implemented in scala using akka frontend/ - app in typescript using react
+- `backend/` - server implemented in scala using akka
+- `frontend/` - app in typescript using react

-build.sc - mill build config for the backend
+- `build.sc` - mill build config for the backend
+- `mill` - mill bootstrapping wrapper